 Income statement impact of impairment losses

 If any balance sheet assets are held at historical cost (purchase cost), any impairment loss is adjusted in the income statement.
 If the asset has been revalued upwards in the past, the impairment loss will reduce the revaluation reserve down to zero, with any additional impairment creating an income statement expense.

 Circumstances indicate the impairment of a balance sheet asset, as outlined below.
 The details of the impairment review and test are outlined below:

-The figure is exclusive to IFRS.
-In US GAAP, there is no impairment loss as an asset is deemed not to be impaired if the sum of the future cash flows (undiscounted) is higher than the carrying value of the asset.
+This figure is exclusive to IFRS.
+In US GAAP, there is no impairment loss, as an asset is deemed not to be impaired if the sum of the future cash flows (undiscounted) is higher than the carrying value of the asset.

 Reversals of impairment losses

 Under IFRS, past impairments are reversed if, for whatever reason, an asset has become more valuable since its last evaluation.
 Under US GAAP, impairments are never reversed.